 Kalanchoe gomphophylla, Kalanchoe hirta

-Kalanchoe hildebrandtii is a shrubby succulent plant, up to 3 feet (90 cm) tall, with woody stems and lovely smooth silver-grey leaves.
+Kalanchoe hildebrandtii is a shrubby, succulent plant, up to 3 feet (90 cm) tall, with woody stems and lovely, smooth, silver-grey leaves.
 It grows up to 3 feet (90 cm) tall.
 K. hildebrandtii and Kalanchoe bracteata are similar looking and sometimes mistaken for each others.
 They are distinguished by their flowers.
 K. hildebrandtii has white flowers that are not as attractive as the red ones of K. bracteata.
-Flowers are very small and bell-shaped.
+The flowers are very small and bell-shaped.

 How to Grow and Care